Menu

 Our staff use religious education formative assessment grids to systematically assess what the children know as the topic progresses and inform their future planning.
 These formative assessment grids then inform summative assessment judgements for each enquiry.

 Assessment information is collected frequently and analysed as part of our monitoring cycle.
 This process provides an accurate and comprehensive understanding of the quality of education in religious education.
 A comprehensive monitoring cycle is developed at the beginning of each academic year.
 This identifies when monitoring is undertaken.
-Monitoring in religious education includes: pupil book, lesson observations and/or learning walks, pupil/parent and/or staff voice.
+Monitoring in religious education includes: pupil book, lesson observations, learning walks, drop ins, pupil/parent and/or staff voice, planning looks and teacher conferencing.

 All of this information is gathered and reviewed.
 It is used to inform further curriculum developments and provision is adapted accordingly.